‘The Walking Dead’ Season 9: Episode 14 Set To Be A Tearjerker After Rick Grimes Tribute Spotted

 While it always seemed to be an episode that would help to fill in the gaps between Rick’s disappearance and the massive time jump, it appears that this episode will also pull consistently at the heartstrings.

 The opening minutes of the episode, as released by AMC, show Michonne finding Rick’s Colt Python on the edge of the river where everyone suspected he drowned.
 In addition, Rick is mentioned in the trailer for Episode 14 of The Walking Dead Season 9 when Daryl and Judith (Cailey Fleming) are talking.
-This section of the trailer shows the older Judith we now know, so it seems possible that the ghost of Rick will be present even in sections of the episode that aren’t actually flashbacks.
+This section of the trailer shows the older Judith fans now know, so it seems possible that the ghost of Rick will be present even in sections of the episode that aren’t actually flashbacks.

 Season 9 of AMC’s The Walking Dead will return to AMC on Sunday, March 17.
 The show is scheduled to air at 9 p.m.
 ET.
 Episode 14 is titled “Scars” and AMC lists the following synopsis.